It all started HERE

 Submicron filtration

-When it comes into contact with water, the natural mineral fiber emits a positive charge field that surrounds the hollow pore structure.
-The water is thus stripped of submicron contaminants, which are drawn like a magnet to the membrane’s retention surface.
-This is known as electro-adsorption
+When it comes into contact with water, the natural mineral fiber emits a positively charged field that surrounds the hollow interior of the pores.
+The water is thus stripped of submicron contaminants, which are drawn—like a magnet—to the membrane’s retention surface.
+This is known as electroadsorption

 ÖKO is a revolutionary concept that combines: